mabushelbaia/Arm-Assembly/README.md

 Compare 2 Strings and store them in the right order whilst flipping the case of each.
 ```

-### Count SET and RESET Bits
+### CountSet
 ```
-Given a 32bit register with some value, count the set and reeset bits and save them into seprate registers.
+Given a 32bit register, count its set, and reset bits.
 ```